 Traditional afternoon tea £16.95, glass of Prosecco £4.25

 Having expanded to seat 33 people, We R Cakes in Datchworth is a delightful little 1940s-style vintage tea room housed in a converted barn surrounded by fields and an ancient bluebell wood.
 The tearoom is next to a gallery with work by local artists.
 Eclectic, creative and scrummy.

 Prices vary.
 Call 07790041104 to book

 198 High Street, Walkern, Stevenage

 It might not be possible to get a more at-home feeling when dining out than a visit to The Brewery Tea Room in Walkern.
-Once a lemonade factory, it is now owned and run by Sarah Parker, husband Nigel and Sarah’s mother, Mary.
+Once a lemonade factory, it is now owned and run by Sarah Parker, husband Nigel and Sarah's mother, Mary.
 The family decided the house was so special they had to share it with the public.
-Now they serve a lovely afternoon tea including Mary’s home baked cakes, which she prepares each morning.
-The Brewery Tea Rooms were the winners of the Independent Café/Tearoom of the Year award in the Hertfordshire Life Food and Drink Awards 2017.
+Now they serve a lovely afternoon tea including Mary's home baked cakes, which she prepares each morning.
+The Brewery Tea Rooms were the winners of the Outstanding Customer Service award in the Hertfordshire Life Food and Drink Awards 2018.

 12 Market Square, Bishop's Stortford

 The historic town of Bishop's Stortford is blessed with two tea rooms on its High Street, and frankly, both are divine.
 Rosey Lea has beautiful English bone china along with smiley staff.
 Customers can escape from the bustling town centre and enjoy home made cakes either on the terrace overlooking the market or in the cosy indoor tea room with floral table cloth-clad wooden tables.

 Rosey Lea's Traditional Afternoon Tea is £14.25